junwatu/sentiment-analysis-griddb/blog/README.md

 ## Server

 The server is built using Node.js and Express.js.
 It is a simple server that provides a few API routes.
+You can see the server code in the `server.ts` file.

 ### API Routes